ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Interoperability and Relying Party Orientation

-It is a broad goal that EATs can be processed by relying parties in a general way regardless of the type, manufacturer or technology of the device from which they originate.
+It is a broad goal that EATs can be processed by Relying Parties in a general way regardless of the type, manufacturer or technology of the device from which they originate.
 It is a goal that there be general-purpose verification implementations that can verify tokens for large numbers of use cases with special cases and configurations for different device types.
 This is a goal of interoperability of the semantics of claims themselves, not just of the signing, encoding and serialization formats.